SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/rabbitmq-opentelemetry.md

 ## Collection configuration & App installation

-As part of the setting up the collection process and app installation you can select the App from App Catalog and click on Install App.
-Please follow the steps below :
+{@import ../../../reuse/opentelemetry/config-app-install.md}

 ### Step 1 : Set up Collector

-If you want to use an existing Otel Collector then this step can be skipped by selecting the option of using an existing Collector.

-If you want to create a new Collector please select **Add a new Collector** option.

-Select the platform for which you want to install the Sumo OpenTelemetry Collector.

-This will generate a command which can be executed in the machine which needs to get monitored.
-Once executed it will install the Sumo Logic OpenTelemetry Collector agent.
+{@import ../../../reuse/opentelemetry/set-up-collector.md}

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/RabbitMq-OpenTelemetry/RabbitMQ-Collector.png')} alt="Collector" />

 ### Step 2: Configure integration

-In this step we will be configuring the yaml file required for RabbitMQ Collection.
+In this step, we will be configuring the yaml file required for RabbitMQ Collection.

 Path of the log file configured to capture RabbitMQ logs is needed to be given here.

 The files are typically located in `/var/log/rabbitmq/rabbit@<hostname>.log`.
 You can add any custom fields which you want to tag along with the data ingested in sumo.
 Click on the **Download YAML File** button to get the yaml file.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/RabbitMq-OpenTelemetry/RabbitMQ-YAML.png')} alt="YAML" />

 ### Step 3: Sending logs to Sumo

-Once you have the yaml file downloaded in step 2, you can copy it to the machine which needs to be monitored.
-Follow the below steps based on the platform of the machine:
+{@import ../../../reuse/opentelemetry/send-logs-intro.md}

 <Tabs
   className="unique-tabs"